 During the run-up to the 1994 Winter Olympics, with the subtext of the vicious rivalry between Nancy Kerrigan and Tonya Hardingnote and we mean "vicious" literally—associates of Harding injured Kerrigan's knee in an attempt to keep her out of the Games, Harding called herself the "Charles Barkley of figure skating".
 In what could also qualify as both Self-Deprecation and a CMOF, Barkley responded, "I was going to sue her for defamation of character, but then I realized that I have no character."

-It'll be all systems go/In our Maidstone studio/Just as soon as we find out where Maidstone is!
+We are Portakabin TV and the South East of our patch/Is top of our list of priorities/It will be all systems go/In our Maidstone studio/Just as soon as we find out where Maidstone is!

 One beatiful was performed by the Barcelona right back Daniel Alves.
 After countless racist chants from the stands, during a game against Villareal, a supporter throws a banana at him when he's preparing to take a corner kick.
 Dani Alves calmly walks to the banana, eats it and takes the corner without as much as looking at the stands.
 Just beatiful.